 Michigan State University is the nation's premier land-grant university, and in that tradition, the MSU Center for Community and Economic Development (CCED) is committed to developing and applying knowledge to address the needs of contemporary society.

 Our mission is to advance MSU's land-grant mission by creating, applying, and disseminating valued knowledge through responsive engagement, strategic partnerships, and collaborative learning.
-We are dedicated to empowering communities to create sustainable prosperity and an equitable knowledge economy.
+We are dedicated to empowering communities to create sustainable prosperity and an equitable economy.

 Since its establishment in downtown Lansing, Michigan, in 1969, CCED, in partnership with public and private organizations, has developed and conducted numerous innovative programs that address local concerns while building the capacity of students, scholars and communities to address future challenges.
 Student, faculty, and community involvement is a crucial element of the CCED's mission.
 The CCED focuses its resources on the unique challenges of distressed communities throughout the state of Michigan.